Tuhin-adhikari/calculator/README.md

 # Calculator

-A basic web-based calculator built using HTML, CSS and JavsScript.
+A basic web-based calculator built using HTML, CSS and JavaScript.
-This project performs simple arithmetic operations like addition, subtraction, multiplciation and division
+This project performs simple arithmetic operations like addition, subtraction, multiplciation and division.

 ## Features
 - User-Freindly interface